sandeep2995/dbt-bigquery/README.md

 Step-4: Finish the process as detailed [here](https://docs.getdbt.com/guides/bigquery?step=1).

+Just for the demonstration prupose, the resulting screenshots are stored in *images* directory.

 ## Summary of Project files:
 ### dbt_project.yml
 You can set project-level configuration in this file.